laurenclark/laurenclark/README.md

 ### Hi there 👋

-I'm a developer who specialises in JavaScript.
+I'm a front-end focused developer who specialises in JavaScript.
 I have over 8 years experience creating and optimising web UI's, apps and deliverables.
 I mainly work with __React__ and __Vue__, JAMstack, and headless software in the web.

 __Things I've Worked On:__